gcowin/gcowin.github.io/_notes/podcast/PodcastIdeas.md

 + Why is software delivery so painful?
     + 85% wasted tasks
-    + Increased complexity; it's so hard somtimes to just collect the dots; let alone connect them; but i do like that last part.
+    + Increased complexity; it's so hard sometimes to just collect the dots; let alone connect them; but i do like that last part.
     + Poor operating models
     + Egos
     + Lack of focus